MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/azure-blob-storage-code-examples.md

 ```

 ### Step 4: Create second vector store using the previously uploaded file
-Now we will create a second vector store using the previously uploaded file.
-This is useful if you have multiple agents that need access to the same files.
+Now we create a second vector store using the previously uploaded file.
+Using the asset_uri of file already in Azure Blob Storage is useful if you have multiple agents that need access to the same files.
+That way you don't need to upload the same file multiple times.
 ```python

 # create a vector store with a previously uploaded file and wait for it to be processed